Swanage Holiday Cottages Dorset

 For more Purbeck holiday location information about Swanage Dorset visit the Swanage Holiday Information below the Swanage cottages.

-This delightful stone cottage is beautifully situated overlooking the large scenic mill pond in the pretty, old part of Swanage.
+This delightful stone cottage with the green front door is beautifully situated overlooking the large scenic mill pond in the pretty, old part of Swanage.
 The pond is home to ducks and moorhens and is beside the charming church of St Mary’s.
 This is a lovely peaceful setting with no passing traffic.
 The cottage is within a pleasant 5 minute stroll of the beautiful sandy beach of the small seaside resort.
 View My Home on The Pond Swanage, Dorset

 Sleeps 6 in 4 bedrooms; Children welcome